 The Apache Spark DataFrame API provides a rich set of functions (select columns, filter, join, aggregate, and so on) that allow you to solve common data analysis problems efficiently.
-DataFrames also allow you to intermix operations seamlessly with custom Python, R, Scala, and SQL code.
-In this tutorial module, you will learn how to:
+DataFrames also allow you to intermix operations seamlessly with custom Python, SQL, R, and Scala code.
+This tutorial module shows how to:

 We also provide a sample notebook that you can import to access and run all of the code examples included in the module.